Chipotle for Diabetics: A Love-Hate Relationship

 Chipotle for Diabetics

-Over the years, I’ve developed a few strategies for making healthy choices at Chipotle.
+Over the years, I’ve come up with some strategies for making healthier choices when I eat.
 Here are a few tips:

 StrategyTips